 In addition to there being more kids on the road during the summer, there are also simply more people on the road, period.
 People tend to take their vacations in the summer, when their kids are off from school.
 And because gas prices have fallen in recent years, while the cost of plane tickets has gone up, people are more likely than ever before to drive to their destination rather than fly.
 This means that far more people are on the road during the months of July, August, and September.

 Rand Spear, Philadelphia auto accident lawyer, states: “Unfortunately, more drunk drivers are on the roads during the summer months, too.
 People gather with friends to party, and they don’t always drink responsibly.
 It takes just one lapse in judgment to ruin someone’s life forever.
 In the most devastating cases, a person is killed because a careless individual decided to get behind the wheel after drinking too much.”

 Driver Distractions Are Also a Factor in Summer Car Crashes

 Driver distractions also play a big role in the 100 deadly days of summer.
 Research conducted at the University of Iowa revealed that distractions like cell phones played a role in nearly 60 percent of the more than 2,200 auto accidents that occurred between 2007 and 2015.
 Researchers analyzed the final six seconds before each crash and found that 15 percent involved a motorist talking to passengers, 12 percent involved a driver talking on the phone or texting, and 11 percent involved a motorist looking at or attending to something inside the vehicle.

 If you or a loved one has been injured by a drunk driver, don’t wait to speak to an auto accident lawyer about your case.
-Get in touch with an auto accident lawyer right away to learn more about your rights and options.
+Get in touch with a lawyer right away to learn more about your rights and options.